noway/nzcp-sol/README.md

 ## Building
 - Run `make` to build the project
-- You can build without live pass verification or without example pass verification by supplying `DFLAGS` environment variable into the `make` command.
+- You can build without the live pass verification or without the example pass verification by supplying `DFLAGS` environment variable into the `make` command.
     - `make DFLAGS=-DEXPORT_EXAMPLE_FUNCS` to build only example pass verification
     - `make DFLAGS=-DEXPORT_LIVE_FUNCS` to build only live pass verification